offalynne/Input/docs/latest/Functions-(String).md

 |---------------|--------|------------------------------------------------------------------------------------------|
 |None         | |

 Returns a string of user entered text via physical keyboard, on-screen virtual keyboard or asychronous dialog prompt.
-Useful implementing name fields, chat function and other text entry.
+Useful for implementing name fields, chat function and other text entry.

 &nbsp;